 To check functions controlled by the safety system check the status indicators.
-(See Relay Box Assembly drawing.)
 If only one of the safety functions is not working, activate that function and check for error codes and/or its output status indicator.

 For non-FM systems, if the status indicator lights then the problem is in the wiring or in the solenoid coil.
 If the light does not illuminate, check the control pendant.
-If the control pendant is good then the crane control module needs to be replaced.
+If the control pendant is good then the crane RELAY BOX needs to be replaced.